openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPURT/_passes.md

 #### Options
 ```
+-use-cycle-based-barrier-scheduler : Flag to use cycle based barrier scheduler
 -num-barriers                      : Number of physical barriers, available for use
 -num-slots-per-barrier             : Number of producer slots per barrier, available for use
 ```
 ### `-barrier-simulation`: Simulate barriers
 Simulates the physical barrier execution and stops compilation on fail.